FinderSpot Logo Oficial

 Meeting the 3-month deadline is the most important step to avoid automatic debts and ensure your access to the Swiss health system.
 Proactive management allows you to choose the model that best protects your health and your wallet.

-Although the Federal Office offers the Priminfo portal as a technical reference, at Finderspot we provide you with an optimization tool designed for expatriates.
+At Finderspot we provide you with an optimization tool designed for expatriates, built directly on the Federal Office's official premium data.
 Save money today by using our comparator to find the most economical and efficient health insurance according to your profile.
 Comparing is the only real strategy to avoid overpaying in the Swiss mandatory system.
 Find your ideal policy now!

 Save on your family's health insurance